 The funding available in APEC for economic and technical cooperation is minimal.
 The role of the APEC process is to leverage funding from governments, acting in bilateral or regional programs, from the multilateral agencies and from business.
 Business will contribute on a commercial basis, if the policy environment is right.
 For example, service sector investment can contribute to the strengthening of capital markets.
 Business will invest in infrastructure projects.
-Business will deliver extensive staff training and management education programs and will construct data bases.
+Business will construct data bases.
 Business organisations in member economies have also expressed interest in sponsoring collective action programs, such as training seminars, including one for company directors.
 Business can contribute to the training of officials in some circumstances.
 These sorts of activities also include projects which add to the capacity of SMEs to compete in open markets.